hu553in/laravel-angular-app-gui/README.md

 ## Description

-This repository contains a GUI for sample web app built with Laravel and Angular.
+This project is a simple client-server app built with Laravel and Angular.

 ## Tech stack